CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-incoming.md

 are received on the SMTP port, but also to messages that come in via the spool directory or that were injected via the command line interface.

-The JSON messages that are created by MailerQ follow exactly the [JSON specification for outgoing messages](json-messages).
+The JSON messages that are published by MailerQ follow exactly the [JSON specification for outgoing messages](json-messages).
 It is therefore possible to let MailerQ publish these incoming messages directly to the outbox queue to deliver them to the final recipient.

 ![MailerQ shared inbox outbox queue](copernica-docs:Mailerq/Images/mailerq-shared-inbox-outbox-queue.png)

-Besides the regular necessary JSON properties, MailerQ adds some extra properties to the JSON.
-These aren't needed for delivery, but rather allow you to gather additional information.
-The following properties are available.
+MailerQ also adds some extra properties to the JSON of incoming messages that are not needed for the delivery of the email, but that are useful in case you write scripts or programs that process incoming messages.
+The following properties can be found on incoming messages:

 <table>
     <tr>